soggynachos1/WeatherBot/README.md

 # WeatherBot
-WeatherBot is an task planning that suggests tasks based on the current weather
+WeatherBot is a task planning that suggests tasks based on the current weather